Guide last updated by Hester Swift, October 2025

 IALS holds both primary and secondary legal material for Luxembourg.

-The supreme source of law is the Constitution of October 17th 1868, as amended.
-A recent consolidated version is available on the official Légilux website, in French.
-There are current and historical English translations in HeinOnline's World Constitutions Illustrated collection and WorldLII has an English version updated to 1998.
+The supreme source of law is the Constitution of 1868, as amended.
+The current consolidated version is on the official Légilux website, in French, and Constitute has an English version updated to 2009.

-A major recasting of the constitution has been in progress since 2005.
-Details of the progress of these reforms, including a draft text of the proposed new constitution, can be found on the website of the Chamber of Deputies (in French).
-IALS Library holds a collection of conference papers concerning the reforms: La refonte de la constitution luxembourgeoise en débat, Jörg Gerkrath, Étienne Cerexhe and others (ed.s), (Larcier, 2010).
+A major modernisation of the constitution was concluded in December 2022 and the new text came into force in July 2023: see Chamber of Deputies dossier.
+IALS Library holds a collection of conference papers concerning the reforms: La refonte de la constitution luxembourgeoise en débat, Jörg Gerkrath, Étienne Cerexhe and others (eds), Larcier 2010.

 Codes

-Legislation is published in the official gazette, Mémorial: journal officiel du Grand-Duché de Luxembourg /Amtsblatt des Grossherzogtums Luxemburg (Service Central de Législation,1832 - ).
-The Mémorial is divided into three series: Series A contains laws and regulations, Series B contains administrative documents and C series documents relating to companies.
-IALS does not hold the Mémorial, but it is on Légilux, with an extensive archive.
+Legislation is published in the official gazette, Mémorial: journal officiel du Grand-Duché de Luxembourg / Amtsblatt des Grossherzogtums Luxemburg (Service Central de Législation,1832 - ).
+Series A of the Mémorial publishes laws and regulations, while Series B publishes administrative documents.
+IALS does not hold it, but it is on Légilux with an extensive archive; Légilux also includes consolidated versions of legislative instruments.

-Cases from the higher courts are also available on the internet:
+Cases from the higher courts are freely available online:

-For information about the court system in Luxembourg (in English), see the Courts and Tribunals section of the government's official portal, www.luxembourg.lu.
+For information about the court system in Luxembourg (in English), see the Justice section of the government's official portal.

 IALS has a small collection of books on the law of Luxembourg.
 Recent titles include the following: